Q: What makes the MBA Program unique?

 Q. Do I need to take the GMAT?

 A: You do not currently need to take the GMAT or other standardized tests.
 The Admissions Committee considers a holistic approach of each candidate’s application in assessing their potential to successfully complete the MBA Program.

 Q. Is the Assumption MBA program accredited?

-A: The program is accredited by the New England Association of Schools and Colleges (NEASC).
+A: The program is accredited by the New England Commission of Higher Education (NECHE).

 Q: What advice do you have for what I write in my personal statement?

 A: The Admissions Committee will consider the match between your professional interests and Assumption’s program offerings.
 We recommend that you give considerable thought to the content of your essay as it is an important part of the evaluation process.
 Success in the MBA program and in the field requires high levels of responsibility, integrity, and interpersonal skill, as well as mastery of theory and research methodology.
 We are seeking candidates who have thought deeply about their reasons to pursue an advanced degree in business.
 We encourage you to reflect this thought and to describe your preparation thoroughly in the essay you submit.
 Your personal statement should answer each of the following questions: